ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v242/Ansys/Mechanical/Graphics/GraphicsImageExportSettings.md

 ### *property* GraphicsImageExportSettings.Width *: System.Int32 | [None](https://docs.python.org/3/library/constants.html#None)*

 Specifies the image width.
 Defaults to 0.
 If width AND height are zero, this uses the current dimensions.
-If only one of the two are nonzero, the current dimension’s ratio is used along with the nonzero of the two properties to determine the computed value of the zero property.
+If only one of the two are nonzero, the current dimensionâ€™s ratio is used along with the nonzero of the two properties to determine the computed value of the zero property.

 <!-- !! processed by numpydoc !! -->